The averaging period used for the following assessment was 1981-2010.

 The month opened with a few days of unsettled weather, but after the first week high pressure dominated for a while and most areas remained fine.
 However, low pressure was often centred near or to the south of the country during the last ten days, leading to some localised downpours particularly over central southern England.
 There were some pleasantly warm days at times through the month.

 The mean temperature for the month was 1.8 °C above the 1981-2010 average, and it was the fourth warmest April in a series from 1910.
-Rainfall overall was 93% of average, but this figure masks significant regional variations, with East Anglia having less than half of average but places within an area bounded by Bournemouth, Salisbury, Guildford and Brighton having around twice as much as the average.
-Sunshine amounts were close to or just a little below average for most of the country, with 96% of average overall.
+Rainfall overall was 90% of average, but this figure masks significant regional variations, with East Anglia having less than half of average but parts of Hampshire and Surrey having around twice as much as the average.
+Sunshine amounts were close to or just a little below average for most of the country, with 94% of average overall.

 1st to 7th: